twedl/sparkify-datalake/README.md

 ### Files

 * `create-emr-cluster.sh`: command to create the EMR cluster
-* `bootstrap-emr-sh`: file that `create-emr-cluster.sh` uses to install important packages; must be uploaded to S3 bucket
+* `bootstrap-emr.sh`: file that `create-emr-cluster.sh` uses to install important packages; must be uploaded to S3 bucket
 * `dl.cfg`: (Config file with AWS access and secret keys; not included)
 * `etl.py`: script to ingest all the data in the S3 buckets and insert into the staging and analytical tables